What is SIDS?

 - Sleeps on a bed with soft bedding, including pillows, heavy blankets, quilts, and comforters

 As parents, we have so many hard decisions to make.
 We feel constant guilt.
 There are some things you can never protect your child from, and that really stinks.
-But there are other ways you CAN protect your child, and I know we would all leap over mountains to do it.
+But there are other ways you CAN protect your child.